 - the current IP address of the device you’re using*

-However, none of this information directly reveals anything about your personal identity (see the note on IP addresses at the end of this page for an explanation of the case in which it may come closest to doing so).
+However, none of this information directly reveals anything about your personal identity (see the note on IP addresses at the end of this page for an explanation a the case in which it may come close to doing so).

 Although we seek to avoid it, some articles on this site may include “embedded” images or other content, meaning that the content is loaded directly from another website’s servers instead of our own.
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-At this time we are under the impression that the only embedded content on PolGeoNow Control Maps consists of a small number of graphics that are still hosted by Google’s servers from when the website used to be on Google’s Blogger service.
+At this time we are under the impression that the only embedded content on PolGeoNow Control Maps consists of a small number of graphics that are still hosted by Google’s servers in articles transferred here from our old portal, which uses Google’s Blogger service.
 Loading these graphics does not appear to result in any cookies being placed on the user’s device, though other types of data collection or tracking may still be possible.
 We plan to eliminate this and all other embedded content from PolGeoNow Control Maps in the future.

 Other Third Parties

 Besides those listed above, this site does not allow or help any other third parties to collect information from you or place cookies on your device.
 For example, we do not allow Facebook to track your visits to this site (though if you follow a link from this site to another site that does allow Facebook tracking, Facebook might still be able to detect that you arrived there from our site – this is related to the way the internet works, and is outside of our control).